This Help File Page was issued on 09/30/2017

-•(Re-)Setting the Call Order - This column displays the sequence - for this specific CSID Zone - in which the Operator Notifications should proceed until someone is successfully notified.
+•(Re-)Setting the Call Order - The Call Order column displays the list of Contacts (People To Call) in the sequence (for this specific CSID Zone) in which the Operator should proceed with Notifications until someone is successfully contacted and notified.

 ▪Select a Name from the Available To Call column and Click the right arrow to move that Name to the Call Order column.